damien/rack-pretty_json/README.md

-Simply `require 'rack/pretty_json'` and add `Rack::PrettyJSON` to your list of Rack middleware. `Rack::PrettyJSON` will look for any JSON encoded responses from your application and pipe them through the YAJL JSON parser to respond with nicely formatted JSON text.
+Simply `require 'rack/pretty_json'` and add `Rack::PrettyJSON` to your list of Rack middleware. `Rack::PrettyJSON` will look for any JSON encoded responses from your application and pretty them up for you!

+## Configuration

+You can customize the behavior of `Rack::PrettyJSON` by passing it a configuration hash in your rackup file or middleware configuration.

+    use Rack::PrettyJSON,
+      :always => false,
+      :with_paramater => 'pretty'

+Here's a list of the things you can tweak through the configuration
+hash:

+* `:always` (boolean, default: false) - if set to true, process all JSON responses
+* `:with_paramater` (string, default: 'pretty'): When present as a key in a HTTP request's GET query hash, any resulting JSON responses will be processed.

+## Notes

+* Currently, `Rack::PrettyJSON` will only handle GET requests.
+Support for JSON responses resulting from HTTP POST requests is planned.

 ## Contributing